Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Discussion

 \section{Discussion}

-A limitation of our study is that the minimax optimality results for Stack-SVD (both naive and modified versions) are established only when the dimensions of the individual matrices are comparable or when the signal strength is sufficiently large.
+A limitation of our study is that the minimax optimality results for Stack-SVD are established only when the dimensions of the individual matrices are comparable or when the signal strength is sufficiently large.
 However, our analysis suggests that when dimensions are not comparable, individual SVD estimators based on the smaller matrix can still achieve the optimal rate under certain signal constraints.
-A interesting direction for future research is to explore the minimax landscape when matrix dimensions differ significantly and to develop adaptive, minimax-optimal estimators that do not rely on signal constraints and remain effective in such scenarios.
+An interesting direction for future research is to explore the minimax landscape when matrix dimensions differ significantly and to develop adaptive, minimax-optimal estimators that do not rely on signal constraints and remain effective in such scenarios.